oravus/vpr-workshop/index.md

 ## Support for Under-Represented Researchers

 The workshop will provide a range of support mechanisms specifically to researchers from under-represented geographic regions and demographics.
+We are looking into the possibility of:

+- funding ICRA2023 workshop registration fees to enable attendance at this workshop
+- travel grants providing partial or full support for travel to attend the physical conference
+- hardware support including GPUs
+- software license support to help with conducting research in this area

 ## Submission Instructions